ewfx/gaipl-aifast/README.md

 ---

 ## 🎯 Introduction
-This is a helpful Gemini gen ai llm bot which runs on grounded data coming from multiple sources from integrated enterprise platform and able to provide usuable solutions to the end user.
-End user will query the data using natural language and output will be in human understable format using RAG(Retrieval Augmentation Generation) behind the scenes
+This is a helpful Gemini gen ai LLM bot which runs on grounded data coming from multiple sources from integrated enterprise platform and able to provide usable solutions to the end user.
+End user will query the data using natural language and output will be in human understandsble format using RAG(Retrieval Augmentation Generation) behind the scenes

 ## 🎥 Demo
 🔗 [Live Demo](#)(https://hackathon-webui-ipe-960367298527.us-central1.run.app/)